 Northeast Ohio Hospice, Inc. (the "Corporation") is an Ohio not-for-profit corporation which provides hospice and related services to terminally ill patients and their families within Northeast Ohio.
 The Corporation was formed in March 2017, through a Joint Operating Agreement between the Community and two other not-for-profit healthcare providers.
-The Corporation was set up where each of the three members provided an initial equity contribution and received an equal 33 1/3 percentage interest in the venture.
 In December 2020, the Joint Operating Agreement was amended and restated to reflect an additional member.
-The four members now hold an equal 25% of the membership interest in the Corporation and each received \$133,333 from the additional member.
+The four members hold an equal 25% of the membership interest in the Corporation.

 The Community accounts for its interest in the Corporation on the cost method of accounting.
-At December 31, 2023, the value of the Community's investment in the Corporation was \$100 and is reflected on the consolidated balance sheets as investments - other.
-Pursuant to the operating agreement, the Community received distributions from the Corporation in the amount of \$400,000 during the year ended December 31, 2023 and are included in investments - other returns on the consolidated statement of operations and changes in net assets.
+At December 31, 2024 and 2023, the value of the Community's investment in the Corporation was \$100 and is reflected on the consolidated balance sheets as investments - other.
+Pursuant to the operating agreement, the Community received distributions from the Corporation in the amount of \$500,000 and \$400,000 during the years ended December 31, 2024 and 2023, respectively, and are included in investments - other returns on the consolidated statements of operations and changes in net assets.